Isle of Wight Guru

 However, I am still married to my fellow tandem rider so perhaps it was bonding.

 At the time of typing, you can hire tandems from Route 57 (Shanklin) and Wight Cycle Hire (Yarmouth).
 The Isle of Wight is blessed with a decent length of mostly car-free cycle tracks so you won't be wobbling next to a dual carriageway.
-Take a look at the Red Squirrel Trail website for routes or our Isle of Wight cycling guide for more waffle.
-My personal favourite is hiring a bike from Wight Cycle Hire in Yarmouth and then enjoying a Frappuccino at Off The Rails.
+Take a look at our Red Squirrel Trail guide for routes or our Isle of Wight cycling guide for more waffle.
+If you're not feeling too ambitious go for one of the traffic-free cycle routes.

 Finally, a boat ride can be good fun although there’s certainly a risk that it will end up with you stuck onboard with noisy children.